Skip navigation

 Summary

-• A clinical breast exam - to check for breast cancer by feeling and looking at your breasts.
+• A clinical breast exam to check for breast cancer.
+The provider will feel and look at your breasts and armpit area for lumps or other changes.

 Specifics